cyberstudio/cybsi-sdk/docs/user/examples.rst

 Upload and download an artifact
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Artifacts are regular files with additional attributes.
-An artifact can be analyzed or unpacked by Cybsi.
+An artifact can be analyzed or unpacked by Threat Analyzer.
 An artifact can be sent for analysis to analyzer (for example, sandbox).

 The example shows how to upload and download artifacts.